What harmful conditions do the guards have? Harmful production factors

 • doctors who take part in the examination;

-• examinations and procedures to be completed;
+• studies and procedures that need to be completed;

 • additional contraindications.

-The table of order No. 302n with harmful production factors by profession from Appendix 1 can be downloaded below.
+The table of Order No. 302n with harmful production factors by profession from Appendix 1 can be downloaded below.

 We recommend reading